saltyrtc/saltyrtc-meta/Task-WebRTC.md

 At any time, the initiator MAY send an 'offer' message to the responder.

-The initiator MUST set the *offer* field to the `Map` of its WebRTC `RTCPeerConnection`'s local description it has generated with calling `createOffer` on the `RTCPeerConnection` instance.
+The initiator MUST set the *offer* field to the `Map` of its WebRTC `RTCPeerConnection`'s local description the user application has generated with calling `createOffer` on the `RTCPeerConnection` instance.
 The *offer* field SHALL be a `Map` and MUST contain:

 * The *type* field containing a valid `RTCSdpType` in string representation.